Skip to main content

 Blog History

-The blog was founded by Lisa Bortolotti in May 2013, after receiving the happy news that she had been awarded an AHRC Fellowship for a project entitled "The Epistemic Innocence of Imperfect Cognitions".
+The Imperfect Cognitions blog was founded by Lisa Bortolotti in May 2013, after she received the happy news that she had been awarded an AHRC Fellowship for a project entitled "The Epistemic Innocence of Imperfect Cognitions".
 The core idea of the project was to see whether a variety of cognitions (beliefs primarily, but also memories, narratives and explanations) could enhance knowledge even when they were inaccurate or ill-grounded.
+That's where the phrase "Imperfect Cognitions" comes from!

 Starting in October 2013, Ema Sullivan-Bissett (now faculty at Birmingham) came on board to commission, edit and contribute posts to the blog.
 Initially, it was quite a struggle to find a post a week to keep the blog active, but soon the readership of the blog increased and Lisa and Ema were in a position to schedule posts weeks in advance, not only highlighting new relevant research, but also offering reports on recent events (conferences and workshops) and asking authors to introduce their recent books to the broad, interdisciplinary audience of the blog.

 In October 2014 Lisa and Ema started a new adventure, respectively as PI and Post-doc on a major five-year project funded by the European Research Council, Project PERFECT.
-Although the project builds upon Lisa and Ema's previous research, it has a much wider scope, openly addressing not just the epistemic benefits of inaccurate cognitions, but also their pragmatic and psychological benefits, and aiming to impact on mental health policy by challenging the stigma often associated with having a psychiatric diagnosis.
+Although the project was building upon Lisa and Ema's previous research, it had a much wider scope, openly addressing not just the epistemic benefits of inaccurate cognitions, but also their pragmatic and psychological benefits, and aiming to impact on mental health policy by challenging the stigma often associated with having a psychiatric diagnosis.
 Magdalena Antrobus, PhD student on Project PERFECT, also joined the blog editorial team and she oversaw a new blog feature, interviews with experts, which quickly proved very popular (Magdalena successfully defended her PhD thesis in November 2017 and is now Dr Antrobus).

 With increased capacity, the blog became more structured and the scheduling of the posts far more reliable.
 We started publishing research posts on Tuesdays and conference reports, book presentations, or interviews on Thursdays.
-On mental health awareness days or weeks we may feature additional posts highlighting an issue or a question, and we also host accounts by experts-by-experience, people with lived experience of mental health challenges.
+On mental health awareness days or weeks we may feature additional posts highlighting an issue or a question, and we also host accounts by experts-by-experience, people with lived experience of mental health difficulties.

 In October 2015 a new research fellow, Kathy Puddifoot (now faculty at Durham University), started overseeing the Thursday posts and Lisa embarked on a new project on Costs and Benefits of Optimism (with another new research fellow, Anneli Jefferson, now faculty at Cardiff University).
 This meant a further expansion for the blog and a wider coverage, including literature on memory, implicit cognitions, and optimism, all themes that were already routinely discussed as part of the Tuesday research posts but that became more prominently featured.